 Learning at Insights

-We are continually developing and improving our facilities and the learning/achievement opportunities we offer.
-All staff participate in training to enable us to create a learning environment that is structured, secure, as well as challenging so that pupils can confidently develop their ability to adapt to changes in their circumstances and environment.
+The staff team participates in a range of training which enables us to create an environment that is structured and secure as well as challenging, so that pupils can confidently develop their ability to adapt to changes in their circumstances and environment.

-Students have a personalised learning programme.
-Intervention strategies are based on their assessed needs and objectives of their statements.
+Pupils have a personalised learning programme and intervention strategies are based on their assessed needs and the objectives of their Statements/EHCPs.
 Speech and language intervention targets their speech, expressive and receptive language, nutrition (sensory aversions) and pragmatics (social communication behaviours).
-Occupational therapists support students with their sensory needs and development of fine and gross motor skills.
-Play and Art Therapy are provided with counselling.
-We take a holistic approach, working closely with teachers, support staff and families, ensuring goals are child-centered.
+Occupational therapists provide support to pupils with their sensory needs and development of fine and gross motor skills.
+We take a holistic approach working closely with teachers, support staff and families ensuring goals are child-centred.

-Greater emphasis is placed on developing functional life-skills for students in Key Stages 3 & 4 and on developing vocational, work-related learning skills.
+For students in Key Stages 3 & 4 greater emphasis is placed on developing functional skills, life skills and vocational, work-related learning skills.

 Our Support Strategies include: